 Where to have flower remedies blended for you

-Blending your own flower remedy dosage bottle is a very simple procedure, but you may prefer to have it done for you.
+Blending your own flower remedy dosage bottle is a very simple procedure, but you may prefer to have your selected flower remedies blended for you.
 At Aldaron Essences, we offer a service called Design Your Own Flower Essence Formula.

 Basically, you pick the Bach flower essences you want, and we mix it up and mail it to you.
 You have your choice of 4 sizes of dosage bottles, brandy or glycerin for preservative, and can choose either dropper or sprayer top.